emmabostian/developer-portfolios/CONTRIBUTING.md

 ### Create a Branch

-Before you start working, you will need to create a separate branch specific to the issue / feature you're working on.
+Before you start working, you will need to create a separate branch specific to the issue/feature you're working on.
 You will push your work to this branch.

 #### Naming Your Branch